Computer magazine: 1980s

-Many magazines ended that year, however, as their number exceeded the amount of available advertising revenue despite revenue in the first half of the year five times that of the same period in 1982.
+Around 1985, many magazines ended.
+However, as their number exceeded the amount of available advertising revenue despite revenue in the first half of the year five times that of the same period in 1982.
 Consumers typically bought computer magazines more for advertising than articles, which benefited already leading journals like BYTE and PC Magazine and hurt weaker ones.
 Also affecting magazines was the computer industry's economic difficulties, including the video game crash of 1983, which badly hurt the home-computer market.

 Dan Gutman, the founder of Computer Games, recalled in 1987 that "the computer games industry crashed and burned like a bad night of Flight Simulator—with my magazine on the runway".
-Antics advertising sales declined by 50% in 90 days, Compute! number of pages declined from 392 in December 1983 to 160 ten months later, and Compute! and Compute!'s Gazettes publisher assured readers in an editorial that his company "is and continues to be quite successful ... even during these particularly difficult times in the industry".
+Antic's advertising sales declined by 50% in 90 days, Compute!'s number of pages declined from 392 in December 1983 to 160 ten months later, and Compute! and Compute!'s Gazette's publisher assured readers in an editorial that his company "is and continues to be quite successful ... even during these particularly difficult times in the industry".
 Computer Gaming World stated in 1988 that it was the only one of the 18 color magazines that covered computer games in 1983 to survive the crash.
 Compute! similarly stated that year that it was the only general-interest survivor of about 150 consumer-computing magazines published in 1983.

 Some computer magazines in the 1980s and 1990s were issued only on disk (or cassette tape, or CD-ROM) with no printed counterpart; such publications are collectively (though somewhat inaccurately) known as disk magazines and are listed separately.

 1990s

-In some ways the heyday of printed computer magazines was a period during the 1990s, in which a large number of computer manufacturers took out advertisements in computer magazines, so they became quite thick and could afford to carry quite a number of articles in each issue, (Computer Shopper was a good example of this trend).
+In some ways, the heyday of printed computer magazines was a period during the 1990s.
+During this period, a large number of computer manufacturers took out advertisements in computer magazines, so they became quite thick and could afford to carry quite a number of articles in each issue.
+Computer Shopper was a good example of this trend.

 Some printed computer magazines used to include covermount floppy disks, CDs, or other media as inserts; they typically contained software, demos, and electronic versions of the print issue.